 Dynamic range of MP3 and AAC encoding

-I've generated the test wav files with Audacity, then converted them to MP3 with LAME 3.9.100 (and RazorLAME front-end).
+The wav files were generated with Audacity, then converted to MP3 with LAME 3.9.100 (and RazorLAME front-end).
 The fixed-point decoder tests was done with the built-in MP3 decoder in Audacity (MAD decoder).
 The floating-point decoder tests was done with the converter in Foobar2000 (ffmpeg).
 To save the frequency response data as 'frd' I used spectral analysis in Audacity (Hann-window, 1024 points, 0.4 sec average).

 An 1 kHz sine wave was generated with different level for the 16-bit, 24-bit and 32-bit tests.
 The amplitudes: -110 dBFS (16 bit), -120 dBFS (24 bit) and -150 dBFS (32bit).
 The 16-bit test file was converted from 32 bits with shaped dither, the 24-bit version was converted with normal triangular dither.